Pope Francis meets Iraq's top Shiite cleric al-Sistani | DW | 06.03.2021

 After the closed-door meeting, the pope left for the ancient city of Ur, the birthplace of Abraham, who is revered by Christians, Muslims, and Jews.

+"Iraq is typically thought of as a very sectarian country, with a lot of conflict and things like that, but this kind of shows a bit of unity across the different faiths," the reporter said.

+He also said the Christian community was "extremely proud" that the pope chose Iraq for his first foreign trip since the outbreak of the pandemic.

-The Catholic pontiff is currently on a four-day visit to Iraq — his first diplomatic trip since the outbreak of the coronavirus pandemic.
+The Catholic pontiff is currently on a four-day visit to Iraq which he described as a "pilgrimage."

 Pope Francis had said he was bringing a message of peaceful coexistence and has urged Iraqi Muslims to embrace the country's Christian minority.
 Iraq has been beleaguered by religious divides between the majority Shiites, the smaller population of Sunnis, and other religious groups.